BLCM/BLCMods/Borderlands 2 mods/Rhysand/Gallery of Mods/Readme.md

-These screenshots are what the weapon looks like and the weapon's stats WITHOUT ANY OTHER MODS.
-If you are running the patch, or any other mod, it will probably change the stats.
+These screenshots are what the weapon looks like and the weapon's stats WITH A ZILLION OTHER MODS ON.
+If you are running the patch, or any other mods, or do not have all of the mods that I have, it will probably change the stats.
 The purpose of these screenshots is to view the skins, not the stats.